 Beware of any organization that charges an up-front fee or monthly fee for student loan forgiveness or other forms of student loan debt relief.

-Charging up-front fees is illegal
+Charging up-front fees for student debt relief is illegal

 The fees charged by scams may be cleverly disguised or hidden and may sound plausible.
 They may call the fee a document preparation fee, application fee, processing fee, paperwork fee or insurance.